oist-cnru/mouse_drawing_app/README.md

 5. Click the button labelled 'save' to save the cursor positions you just drew (and which were just printed in the console) to a CSV file in the directory of drawing_app.py.
 This file will be called "touch_data1.csv".
 6. You may continue to draw and save a second file, i.e. "touch_data2.csv", and/or clear your current drawing at any point using the button labelled 'clear'.

+New features since v0.1:
+- Automatic guidelines representing the half width, x = 0.5, and half height, y = 0.5, of the current screen.
+These guidlines are by default once per second.
+- Hover draw, allowing you to toggle a on/off the collection of drawing data without holding down any mouse buttons.
+This has the advantage that when you hold the mouse in one place it continues to add more data points at that location, which may be useful for training a 'stay' behaviour for an RNN.
+- Options menu allowing you to resize the screen to specific dimensions, change the default save/load filename prefix, update frequencies for the guidelines and hover draw functions, and keybinds.

 Buglist (as of 21 March 2018):
 1. Copy/paste bugs in text fields of 'options' menu.
 This is a known Kivy issue (https://github.com/kivy/kivy/pull/5579, https://stackoverflow.com/questions/46057977/copy-text-from-texit-input) and the fix will be available in the Kivy master branch soon (as of 16 March 2018).

-2. Cannot re-bind keys
+2. Cannot re-bind keys.

 Other known issues:
 1. Incompatible with IPython/Jupyter Notebook (this is a general limitation of the Kivy module used in this app).
-It was possible to use Kivy in Jupyter Notebook since Kivy version 1.3.0 using InteractiveLauncher (see documentation).
+It was possible to use Kivy in Jupyter Notebook since Kivy version 1.3.0 using InteractiveLauncher.
 However, this has been deprecated since version 1.10.0.
 Also see: https://stackoverflow.com/questions/36361742/connect-a-jupyter-notebook-to-a-running-python-app/
 2. When drawing_app.py is run from Spyder, you will need to set the run options so that it runs in a dedicated console.
 To do this, go to "Run" > "Configuration per file ..." or use Ctrl+F6 and under "Console" select "Execute in a dedicated console".
 When you run and then close the program, you will need to also close the new console terminal before re-launching (or execute drawing_app.py within a new console).